 The reciprocity method is required for applicants who are currently licensed as an LPC or LMFT (or comparable license) in another jurisdiction and seek acceptance of education and supervised work experience previously completed.
 The reciprocity method requires the applicant to document that the license held in another state is equivalent to the standards required for Oregon licensure as a professional counselor or as a marriage and family therapist.
 For those applicants who have been licensed in another jurisdiction for five or more years, your time of licensure can substitute for some of the education and experience requirements.

 The re-licensure method is required for applicants who were licensed by the Board within the past 2 years.
 This method requires the applicant, as a previous Board licensee, to request a new license with a new license number, but without documenting further supervised work experience.

-Please note: Be sure you have the most current version, as forms are updated periodically.
 All application forms, fees and background check information must be submitted to the Board before application is considered complete.
 If you are unsure which forms to submit, please contact the Board office for guidance.

 * Clinical experience reported on the Post-Degree Supervised Work Experience Form must have been earned in Oregon before 2002 or in another state.

 ** An official verification is required for each professional license, registration, or certification to practice a healthcare profession in another jurisdiction, whether current or not.